fabmas/certlc/codesample/README.md

     - Connects to the CA, requests a certificate with the previously obtained CSR, and presents it within the Key Vault to conclude the renewal process.
     - Sends emails to the identified recipients.

+    > [!NOTE]
+    > The RunBook performs the actions described above on Azure, using the System Managed Identity of the automation account, and inside the Certification Authority, using the system account (domain computer account) of the CA server.
+To access the Azure Key Vault, the System Managed Identity of the automation account has been granted the "*Key Vault Certificate Officer*" role on the Key Vault.

 1. **Certificate Retrieval:**
     The DC01, configured as the server expecting the renewed certificate via the Key Vault extension, receives the certificate in its machine's personal certificate store after the polling period elapses.

+    > [!NOTE]
+    > To access the Azure Key Vault, the System Managed Identity of the DC01 virtual machine has been granted the "*Key Vault Secret User*" role on the Key Vault.

 1. **Conclusion of the Demo:**
     At this stage, the demonstration concludes successfully.